 Werewolf Aila Mack is ready to get her groove on during a full moon.
-She’s a part-time hooker because she prefers to keep her liaisons strictly about the sex.
-She’s had a taste of were-domination and prefers to be in charge of her own destiny.
+Because she prefers to keep her liaisons strictly about the sex, she’s a part-time were-hooker.
+She’s had a taste of were-domination, but now prefers to be in charge of her own destiny.

-Kynan and Jack are given the job of bringing home their mate but discover quickly there’s more going on beneath the surface than simply a stubborn female who refuses to be collared by a mate.
-Aila’s tempted as never before as the brothers, one gentle and one fiercely intense, peel away the hard shell surrounding her Wolfen heart.
+Kynan and Jack are given the job of bringing home their mate, but they quickly discover there’s more going on beneath the surface than simply a stubborn female who refuses to be collared.
+Aila’s tempted like never before, as the brothers, one gentle and one fiercely intense, peel away the hard shell surrounding her Wolfen heart.

 Note for Readers: You must be of legal age in your country of origin to read this excerpt.